-The Company has historically incurred losses, however, under the BeMetals Option Agreement, the Company now has a recurring source of revenue, and recorded net income in 2020, and 2019.
 The Company's ability to continue as a going concern is no longer just dependent on equity capital raises and borrowings.
+On December 31, 2022 the Company had cash and cash equivalents of \$682,718.
 In 2019 in connection with the BeMetals Option Agreement (see Note 3), the Company received 10,000,000 shares of BeMetals Corp. common stock that had a fair value of \$1,883,875.
-At December 31, 2021, the fair value of the shares is \$1,520,684, and the shares are unrestricted.
-The Company does have the option of selling these shares.
-The Company continues to have the ability to raise capital in order to fund its future exploration and working capital requirements.
+On December 31, 2022, the fair value of the remaining 8 million shares held by the Company is \$738,612, and these shares are unrestricted.
+The Company does have the option of selling these shares to raise additional cash.

+The Company continues to have the ability to raise capital to fund its future exploration and working capital requirements.
 The Company's plans for the long-term continuation as a going concern may include financing the Company's future operations through sales of its common stock and/or debt and the eventual profitable exploitation of its mining properties.

-There is no guarantee that funds would be available from either source.
+There is no guarantee that funds would be available from either of these sources.
 If we are unsuccessful in raising additional funds, we will not be able to develop our properties and will be forced to liquidate assets.